 Treatments include eyeglasses, contact lenses, corneal refractive therapy laser procedures, or surgery (in extreme cases).
 An ophthalmologist will usually perform laser or surgical procedures.

 Optometrists often check children for color blindness in routine assessments.
 Diagnosis is also straightforward as an adult.
-There is currently no cure, but eyeglasses and contact lenses can help, as can various visual aids.
+There is

 What do optometrists do?